 Other Excise Taxes.
 In addition to the State sales and use tax, the State imposes excise taxes on the sale of cigarettes, tobacco products and liquor.
-These other excise tax receipts accounted for 1.2% of General Fund revenue in Fiscal Year 2006-07.
-Other excise tax revenues decreased 0.6% in Fiscal Year 2002-03, followed by increases of 2.3% in Fiscal Year 2003-04 and 0.2% in Fiscal Year 2004-05, a decrease of 4.9% in Fiscal Year 2005-06 and an increase of 2.0% in Fiscal Year 2006-07.
-The OSPB forecasts that other excise tax receipts will increase 0.4% in Fiscal Year 2007-08 and 5.2% in Fiscal Year 2008-09.
+These other excise tax receipts accounted for 1.1% of General Fund revenue in Fiscal Year 2007-08 and 1.2% of General Fund revenue in Fiscal Year 2006-07 (General Fund revenues described above are before State Education Fund diversion adjustments).
+Other excise tax revenues decreased 0.6% in Fiscal Year 2002-03, followed by increases of 2.3% in Fiscal Year 2003-04 and 0.2% in Fiscal Year 2004-05, and decreased 4.9% in Fiscal Year 2005-06.
+The OSPB forecasts that other excise tax receipts will remain level with prior fiscal year collections in Fiscal Year 2008-09.